interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/validate_shared_operational_intent.md

 ## Correct operational intent details check

-If the operational intent details reported by the USS do not match the user's flight intent, this check will fail per **astm.f3548.v21.OPIN0025**.
+If the operational intent details reported by the USS do not match the user's flight intent, this check will fail per **interuss.automated_testing.flight_planning.ExpectedBehavior** and **astm.f3548.v21.OPIN0025**.

 ## Off-nominal volumes check